St Catherine's Island: History

-The Earl of Pembroke (previously Jasper Tudor, the uncle of Henry VII), owned St Catherine's Island until the reign of Elizabeth I. Later, ownership passed to the Corporation of Tenby, which took possession of a number of crown lands.
+The Earl of Pembroke owned St Catherine's Island until the reign of Elizabeth I. Later, ownership passed to the Corporation of Tenby, which took possession of a number of crown lands.
 It is recorded in 1856 that a few sheep inhabited the island.
 An observer described them as "half wild sure footed creatures that run, turn and look, run again and leap from crag to crag almost with the agility of the Alpine Chamois".

 For many centuries a tiny church was the only building on the island.
 The construction of St Catherine's Fort in 1867 necessitated the demolishing of the remains of the church.

 A family trust has owned the island since 1962.
 The island operated as a zoo from March 1968 to 1979.
 In April 2014 the island was opened to the public for visits and tours.
 It was closed from Saturday 27 August 2016 to 12 April 2017 and remains open to the public as of 2019.

 In 2016 The Final Problem, the third and last episode of the fourth series of the BBC TV series Sherlock was filmed on the island, with it standing in as a maximum security prison.